06 Dec Old v New Property…. What’s better to invest in?

 Buying a brand new property is often the more appealing option for serious investors, as it usually results in less initial repairs and maintenance along with substantial tax deductions.

-Selecting the correct location is key as prospective tenants are often attracted to more modern homes.
-This is particularly the case in blue-chip and coastal suburbs.
+Choosing the right location is very important because tenants are usually attracted to modern homes, especially for residents in blue-chip and coastal suburbs.

-Buying a new property limits the need for work to be done in the first few years after purchase.
+One of the best things about purchasing a brand new property is that there’s minimal work that’s needed to be done in the first few years after purchase.
 This is an attractive trait, as it also means there is less demand for the investor’s time and money following the initial purchase of the property.
-As they are purchased at a standard suitable for tenants to move in (Property Asset Planning’s Full Turnkey specifications including a clothes line and numbers on the letter box!), vacancy rates for new properties (when purchased in the right areas), are low, meaning more immediate cash flow from rental payments.
+As they are purchased ready-made for tenants to move in (Property Asset Planning’s Full Turnkey specifications include a clothesline and numbers on the letterbox!), vacancy rates for new properties (when purchased in the right areas), are low, meaning more immediate cash flow from rental payments.

 Newer properties also come with maximum potential for depreciation claims, meaning more money in investors’ pockets at tax time (more on depreciation in the next section).